 Research consultancy (i.e., local governance, public policy, and systems improvement)

-Briefings or situationers on urban issues
+Briefings or situationers on urbanism and environmental/urban planning issues

 Media interviews on urban and local government issues